human-nature-lab/COVIDPoliticalEvents.jl/README.md

 ### data preparation

-1. Download the covidestim county-level data, and the mobility data (see above)
+1. Download the covidestim county-level data, and the mobility data (see above), into the "data" directory.
-2. Specify a census api key, obtainable through the US census website, in "preprocess.R", as an argument to ```preprocess()```.
+2. Specify your [Census Data API key](https://www.census.gov/data/developers/guidance/api-user-guide.html), in "preprocess.R", as an argument to ```preprocess()```.
 3. If you possess the SafeGraph mobility data, you must specify it as "patpth" as an argument to ```process_csv()``` in "preprocess.jl".
 N.B., this data is not freely available, but is provided by SafeGraph, Inc.
 4. Execute "covid_data_make.sh" to generate "cvd_dat.jld2", used for the main analyses.